-In partnership with parents as the first faith educators of their children and the local parish community, the School seeks to educate and form young people in faith.
-The School provides formal Religious Education as well as formational opportunities through which the students participate in the life of a Catholic community.
-Students are invited to serve others, especially the poor and those who are marginalised.
+In partnership with parents as the first faith educators of their children and the local parish community, the School seeks to educate and form young people in the Catholic faith.
+The School provides formal Religious Education as well as retreats, spirituality days and social justice opportunities in which students are invited to serve others, especially the poor and those who are marginalised.

-The School's Religious Education (RE) program is based on the Broken Bay K-12 Religious Education Curriculum and aims to provide students with meaningful, engaging and challenging learning experiences that explore the Catholic faith, the purpose of life and how we live it.
+The School's Religious Education (RE) program is based on the Broken Bay K-12 Religious Education Curriculum and aims to provide students with meaningful, engaging and challenging learning experiences that explores the rich diversity of the Catholic faith and ways in which we live it.

-Formational experiences are provided for students, staff, parents and caregivers.
+Faith formation opportunities are provided for students, staff, parents and caregivers.
 Students regularly celebrate Mass and pray together.
-Students are invited to participate in age appropriate sacramental and missionary activities aimed at living out their mission as disciples of Jesus and making the world a better place.
+Students are invited to participate in age appropriate sacramental and missionary activities aimed at living out their mission as disciples of Jesus.

-St Patrick's Catholic School, East Gosford was established in 1910.
-Inspired by our Vision Statement and school motto, Trust in the Truth, we are committed to form and nurture Disciples of Jesus to achieve excellence in order to make a difference.
-We pride ourselves on living the faith through our daily actions as a loving, caring and welcoming Catholic community, with a strong religious dimension.
+Inspired by the School's Vision Statement and motto, Trust in the Truth, staff are committed to form and nurture disciples of Jesus to achieve excellence in order to make a difference.
+Additionally, the School prides itself on living the faith through daily actions as a loving, caring and welcoming Catholic community, with a strong religious dimension.

-Our Catholicity resonates in all aspects of school life.
-Eucharistic Masses, Adoration of the Blessed Sacrament, prayer, classroom liturgy, Feast day celebrations, Social Justice Initiatives and Reconciliation are all experiences that contribute to the faith formation of our students and strengthen their relationship with God.
+Catholicity resonates in all aspects of school life.
+Eucharistic Masses, adoration of the Blessed Sacrament, prayer, classroom liturgy, feast day celebrations, social justice initiatives and Reconciliation are all experiences that contribute to the faith formation of students and strengthen their relationship with God.

-On each campus of St Patrick's the school day begins with our school prayer.
+The day begins with the School prayer.
 Classes pray traditionally and spontaneously throughout the day.
-Prayer tables in each classroom are signs and symbols of our Catholic identity; displaying the colour of the liturgical season, along with religious artefacts and tools for prayer.
-This year each class was provided with a new prayer box with a variety of equipment to support classroom liturgy including new prayer clothes, stoles and blessing oil.
-Our staff also engages in prayer once a week when we meet for staff meetings.
+Prayer tables in each classroom are signs and symbols of the School's Catholic identity.
+These tables display the colour of the liturgical season, along with religious artefacts and tools for prayer.
+Percussion instruments to enhance class-based liturgies were added to the class prayer boxes.
+Staff also engage in weekly prayer at staff meetings.

-St Patrick's fortnightly newsletters include a reflection of the week's Gospel and promote upcoming events in our school and parish.
-We encourage parent participation and involvement in our Eucharistic celebrations.
-Where possible we provide examples of student learning in Religious Education to engage and enlighten our parent community.
-This year, Facebook has been a new and effective means of communicating with parents regarding our Masses and liturgies and other and activities held within our school.
+Fortnightly newsletters include a reflection of the week's Gospel and promote upcoming School and Parish events.
+Parents are encouraged to participate and be involved in Eucharistic celebrations.
+Where possible examples of student learning in Religious Education lessons are provided to engage and enlighten the parent community.
+Facebook has continued to be been an effective means of communicating with parents regarding our Masses and liturgies and other activities held within the School.
+Digital signage also allows for effective communication with the public about upcoming Masses and other relevant parish information.